-Tips for follow-up
+Tips for follow-up for all interviews

+Are your interviews getting you offers?
 What happens after the interview can be as critical as what happens in the interview.

 - Even if you think you blew the interview, send a follow-up or thank you letter.
 The word follow-up is critical because often we think only short thank you.
 This is the time you need to detail the value you bring to the position.
 Point out what you learned in the interview and point out what you bring to help reach the company goals or solve the current problem.
 Put this in writing.
 E-mail if you think the decision will be made quickly but don’t discount the value of a hand-written note in this busy world of ours.

 - Call to follow up.
 But don’t do it too quickly.
 This is why your first contact should be in writing.
 When a company is interviewing multiple candidates, they don’t want to be buried in phone calls.
 At the same time, being quiet and not contacting could show lack of interest.